Police station: Ireland

+Iran

+FARAJA police command established in 2022 replaced NAJA police force has provincial and county commands, Police electronic offices are called Police +10 (پلیس+۱۰).
+Iranian cities needs 2000 more police stations/bases per deputy command.
+There are four thousand patrols.

 United Kingdom

 The county constabularies in Great Britain were previously organised on a village basis.
 Most villages of any size had a "police house".
 Police houses in small villages were often staffed by a single uniformed constable, with larger stations being staffed by more.
 Local police stations were grouped together under the command of a uniformed sergeant, whose station was known as a "sergeant's station".
 Larger towns in the county constabulary areas had police stations staffed by a number of officers, often under the command of an inspector or superintendent, usually also commanding a sub-division or division respectively, and therefore giving the names of "sub-divisional station" or "divisional station" to their stations.

-In Scotland a police station may be referred to as a police office.

-United Arab Emirates

-As well as traditional, staffed, police stations, there are a number of kiosks in Dubai allowing instant access to police services via a video touchscreen.